GreenKubeCloud/GreenKube/README.md

 * **Helm Chart Deployment:** Easily deploy and configure GreenKube in any Kubernetes cluster via a public Helm repository.
 * **Data Export:** Export reports to CSV or JSON for integration with other tools.

+## 📦 Dependencies

+The chart requires the following services to be available in the cluster:

+- **OpenCost** – for cost data.
+- **Prometheus** – for metrics collection.

+GreenKube uses service auto‑discovery to locate these services automatically.
+If they are deployed in non‑standard namespaces or with custom names, auto‑discovery may fail.
+In that case, set the service URLs manually in `values.yaml` (see the `prometheus.url` and `opencost.url` fields).

 ## 🚀 Installation & Usage

 The recommended way to install GreenKube is via the official Helm chart.